SFDO-Tooling/CumulusCI/docs/contributing.md

 Decorators for tests:

 > -   pytest.mark.slow(): a slow test that should only be executed when
->     requested with -run-slow-tests
+>     requested with --run-slow-tests
 > -   pytest.mark.large_vcr(): a network-based test that generates VCR
 >     cassettes too large for version control.
-Use -org to generate
+Use --org to generate
 >     them locally.
 > -   pytest.mark.needs_org(): a test that needs an org (or at least
 >     access to the network) but should not attempt to store VCR